 Required for research involving microorganisms, rDNA, fresh/frozen tissue (including primary cell lines, human and other primate established cell lines and tissue cultures), blood, blood products and body fluids.
 SRC/IACUC/IBC approval required before experimentation.

-Student's Name(s)
+To be completed by the QUALIFIED SCIENTIST/DESIGNATED SUPERVISOR in collaboration with the student researcher(s).
+All questions are applicable and must be answered; additional page(s) may be attached.

+SECTION 1: PROJECT ASSESSMENT

+- 1. Identify potentially hazardous biological agents to be used in this experiment.
+Include the source, quantity and the biosafety level risk group of each microorganism. - 2.
+Describe the site of experimentation including the level of biological containment. - 3.
+Describe the procedures that will be used to minimize risk (personal protective equipment, hood type, etc.). - 4.
+What final biosafety level do you recommend for this project given the risk assessment you conducted? - 5.
+Describe the method of disposal of all cultured materials and other potentially hazardous biological agents.

+SECTION 2: TRAINING

-т:, the of Duciose tle of Project IFIED SCIENTIST/DESIGNATED CUREDVICOR in callab e applicable and must be answ SE 1.
-Identify potentially hazardou biosafety level risk group of is biological agents to be used in this experiment.
-Include t the source, quantity and the 2.
-Describe the site of experim entation including the level of bio ological containment.
-3. Describe the procedures tha t will be used to minimize risk (pe ersonal protective equipm ent, hood type, etc.).
-4. What final biosafety level do you recommend for this project given the risk assessment you conducted?
-5. Describe the method of disp osal of all cultured materials and other potentially hazardo us biological agents.
-ECTION 2: TRAINING What training will the studer nt receive for this project?
-2. Experience/training of Desig nated Supervisor as it relates to t the student's area of resea rch (if applicable).
-ESIGNATED SUPERVISOR - C Experimentation on the Research Institution, but S, MICROORGANISMS AND TIST theck the appropriate box(es) be microorganisms/cell lines/tissues to the will be conducted at a (check one to procedures have been approved procedures have been approved procedures. . low: o be used in this study will l)BSL-1 orBSL-2 labora microorganisms/cell lines/tissues t was approved by the appropriate i be conducted at a Regulated experimentation; institutional approval Date of IACUC/IBC approv val Research Institution, wh microorganisms/cell lines/tissues t ich does not require pre-approval f orting documentation and acknowl or this type of study.
-The SI RC has seen and approved the c CERTIFICATION - To be SIGNE D by the QUALIFIED SCIENTIST of or DESIGNATED SUPERVI SOR р s research plan and supporting doc een approved as a (check one) 🗆 E dges the accuracy of the information ill be conducted in an appropriate Q S/DS Printed Name Signature Date of review (mm/dd/yy) SECTION 4: CERTIFICATION - To be completed by the LOCAL o OF AFFILIATED FAIR SRC e accuracy of the information provided.
-S RC Printed Name Signature Date of review (mm/dd/yy)
+- 1. What training will the student receive for this project? - 2.
+Experience/training of Designated Supervisor as it relates to the student's area of research (if applicable).

+DESIG NATED SUPERVISOR - C Experimentation on the Research Institution, but heck the appropriate box(es) be microorganisms/cell lines/tissues t low: o be used in this study will)BSL-1 orBSL-2 labor by the QUALIFIED SCIENTIST or NOT be conducted at a Regulated ratory (include a copy of the checklist been approved prior Experimentation on the microorganisms/cell lines/tissues to be used in this study will be conducted at a Regulated Research Institution and was approved by the appropriate institutional board prior to experimentation; institutional approval forms are attached.
+Origin of cell lines: Date of IACUC/IBC approval Research Institution, which does not require pre-approval for this type of study.
+The SRC has seen and approved the research plan and supporting documentation and acknowledges the accuracy of the responses above.
+CERTIFICATION - To be SIGNED by the QUALIFIED SCIENTIST or DESIGNATED SUPERVISOR The QS/DS has seen this project's research plan and supporting documentation and acknowledges the accuracy of the information provided above.
+This study has been approved as a (check one) \square BSL-1/ \square BSL-2 study, and will be conducted in an appropriate laboratory.
+QS/DS P rinted Name Signature Date of review (mm/dd/yy) SECTION 4: CERTIFICATION - To be completed by the LOCAL or AFFILIATED FAIR SRC The SRC has seen this project's research plan and supporting documentation and acknowledges the accuracy of the information provided.
+SRC Prin ted Name Signature Date of review (mm/dd/yy)